Alice Glass: 2018–2020: non-album single releases

 In January 2018, Glass released "Forgiveness" as the second single from her EP.
-She also released that month a brand new single called "Cease and Desist", which she said "is a call to arms for all survivors."
+That month, she also released a single called "Cease and Desist", which she said "is a call to arms for all survivors".
 Both singles were accompanied by music videos.

 In April 2018, Glass embarked on her SnowBlood Tour alongside American singer Zola Jesus, with electronic musician Pictureplane being an opening act on select dates.
 The tour is named after Lady Snowblood, spurned star of the eponymous 1973 Japanese film.
 Later that month, Glass released a remix EP, consisting of remixes of songs from her eponymous EP released in 2017.
 The EP includes remixes from both Zola Jesus and Pictureplane.

 In June 2018, Glass released a new single, "Mine", accompanied by a music video directed by Lucas David and starring American drag queen Violet Chachki.

-In December, Glass was featured on Adult Swim's singles series with a new song titled "I Trusted You".
+In December 2018, Glass was featured on Adult Swim's singles series with a new song titled "I Trusted You".